Table of Contents

 Two types of infections are associated with bleeding in the eyes.

 - Herpes: This common virus can cause ulcers and inflammation.
-The eye may look uncomfortable, but often, the ulcers aren't painful, experts While there's no cure for the condition, medications may help to reduce the frequency of outbreaks.
+The eye may look uncomfortable, but often, the ulcers are not painful, experts While there is no cure for the condition, medications may help to reduce the frequency of outbreaks.

 Should You See a Doctor?

 Seeing blood in your eyes can be frightening, and you might be tempted to call your doctor every time it happens.
-While that isn't always necessary, it isn't a bad practice.
+While that is not always necessary, it is not a bad practice.

 Your eye doctor can check your eyes and determine why blood is moving outside of vessels and into your eye.
 As we've mentioned, some bleeding issues require medications and therapy, and you can only get those from a doctor.
-When you're not sure, it's always best to ask.
+When you are not sure, it's always best to ask.

-And remember that bleeding in the eye isn't the only ocular problem you might face.
+And remember that bleeding in the eye is not the only ocular problem you might face.
 Your eyes are delicate, and some serious conditions (like glaucoma) come with subtle symptoms that are easy to miss.

 You should consider an eye appointment if you notice: